XuanHanTan-School/overflow-car-command/README.md

 > WebSocket-Controlled RTSP Video Streaming and Motor Control

 This project provides a framework to control a robotic vehicle with video streaming capabilities using WebSocket communication.
-It works great with the Overflow Car App, where you can use tilt gestures and a joystick to drive the car, along with a live videoIt includes features such as RTSP video streaming, motor control, and authentication for secure access.
+It works great with the Overflow Car App, where you can use tilt gestures and a joystick to drive the car, along with a live video.
+It includes features such as RTSP video streaming, motor control, and authentication for secure access.

 ## Features